kristianb21/frontend-nanodegree-arcade-game/README.md

 Authored by: Kristian Brito
 Inspired by: Udacity

+How to Run:
+Open the index.html file in an up to date browser with JavaScript enabled.

-How to play:
+How to Play:
 You may begin playing on page load.
-Use the arrow keys to move your player per cell block across the canvas to collect special items without getting caught by the Enemy.
+Use the arrow keys to move your player per cell block across the canvas to collect special items without getting caught by the Enemy(the silly little Cockroaches running from left to right).

 Points:
 Some items are worth more than others, varing 10 - 20 points.